gabrielsanttana/todolist-v2/README.md

 MONGODB_CLUSTER_URL=your_cluster_url
 ```

-If you prefer, just place your connection string on the server.js file:
+If you prefer, you can just place your connection string on the `server.js` file:

 ```
 mongoose.connect(`mongodb+srv...`);
 ```

 Then:

 ```
 $ cd todolist-v2
 $ npm install
-$ node server.js
+$ npm start
 ```

 The application will pop-up in the browser on http://localhost:3000